Aboriginal And Torres Strait Islander Medical Women

 - Foster leadership development in First Nation Medical Women through attendance at National and International Medical Women’s events, with support from allocations by the Project.

-About The AFMW Bursary Program
+About The AFMW Purple Bush Medicine Leaves Bursary Program

 The Australian Federation of Medical Women, as part of their commitment to reconciliation and the Makarrata Commission would like to encourage and empower a female medical graduate who identifies as Aboriginal and/or Torres Strait Islander, to further their medical career and/or leadership aspirations.
-This bursary is one step in a broader goal of the AFMW – to advance the parity of representation of First Nations Peoples in the Australian medical workforce, and in its leadership.

-About The State Bursary Program
+About The QLD State Bursary Program

-Aboriginal And Torres Strait Islander Purple Bush Medicine Leaves Bursary - NEWS & UPDATES
+Aboriginal And Torres Strait Islander Purple Bush Medicine Leaves Bursary - NEWS & UPDATES -

 Resources and links